leewinder/ng2-dynamic-dialog/README.md

 ### Building and Running the Sample Application
 Check out the repository, browse to the './samples' folder and run `npm install` to install all the required dependancies.

+**Note**: Running `npm install` on the sample project requires that Python 2.7.x is available on the command line as it runs a couple of Python scripts to correctly set up the npm_modules folder.

 ng2-dynamic-dialog is developed in [Visual Studio Code](https://code.visualstudio.com/) so once `npm install` has finished you should be able to open the './samples' folder in VS Code and it will run out of the box (by default it uses lite-server which is installed as part of `npm install`).

 If you are not using Visual Studio Code, browse to the './samples' folder and run `tsc` to build the application.
 Then open your local server of choice pointing to ./samples as the root directory.